Todd Snider: Honors and awards

 After the success of The Devil You Know in 2006, Snider was nominated for Artist of the Year at the sixth annual Americana Honors & Awards in 2007.
 The nominees in the category included Lucinda Williams, Patty Griffin, and Joe Ely.
 Hard Working Americans was nominated for an award in the Best Duo/Group category at the Americana Honors & Awards in 2014.

-On October 9, 2021, Snider was inducted into the Oregon Music Hall of Fame during a ceremony at the Aladdin Theater in Portland.
+On October 9, 2021, Snider was inducted into the Oregon Music Hall of Fame during a ceremony at the Aladdin Theater in Portland, Oregon.